bbauska/Anti-Project-2025/README.md

 should be prohibited or controlled in the absence of good cause (e.g., humanitarian and medical aid, food aid).”
 [Department of Commerce, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended Global Markets be consolidated and to elevate Advocacy Center and SelectUSA to drive large-scale export transactions and foreign direct investment.
+<p>Project 2025 recommended Global Markets be consolidated and to elevate Advocacy Center and
+SelectUSA to drive large-scale export transactions and foreign direct investment.
 “Global Markets should also consolidate and elevate the Advocacy Center and SelectUSA as relatively low-cost tools to drive large-scale export transactions and foreign direct investment (FDI).
 SelectUSA is a low-cost and